 Does it matter, anyway, 28 years on?
 Probably not to anyone but me.
 This was, after all, a personal mission of redemption, and that night, with Max, Billy and Colin, I accomplished it in full, laying to rest my niggling sense of humiliation and disappointment at the tame non-event that had been the Hitler Youth UWA gig.
 By contrast, there was nothing tame about The Orphans’ debut.
 It was an emphatic statement, loud, aggressive and full of heart.
 The band knew it, and the punters knew it.
 And although no one knew quite how sweet a triumph it was for me, if you scratched the surface with Max, Colin and Billy, I think you’d find that for them, too, that night was one for the ages – a terrific blast that reached rare heights of energy we were never to touch again.

 In the wake of our Leederville debut, we set to work on new songs, full of belief and enthusiasm.
-As Max has recently reminded me, the latter was not shared by an Indian woman who lived near our Wembley Boy Scout rehearsal quarters; she banged on the door between songs one afternoon and pleaded with us to “turn down the trumpets!”
-We duly agreed, and, of course, continued on as before – she had said nothing about guitars.
-To her relief, no doubt, soon after the trumpet complaint (but, I trust, not because of it), we changed rehearsal venues to a small function room on the Swan River near the Sandringham Hotel.
+As Max has recently reminded me, the latter was not shared by an Indian woman who lived across Salvado Road 200 metres or so from our Wembley Boy Scout rehearsal quarters; she banged on the door between songs one afternoon and pleaded with us to “turn down the trumpets!”
+We duly agreed and, of course, continued on as before – she had said nothing about guitars.
+To her relief, no doubt, soon after the trumpet complaint (but not because of it), we changed rehearsal venues to a small, cheaper function room on the Swan River near the Sandringham Hotel.

 The guys were very supportive – they seemed to believe in my songs and in me and we all believed in the band, which was very motivating as a songwriter.
 I churned the toons out, and within a couple of months post our Leederville debut gig, we had most of the songs that were to comprise the entire Orphans repertoire.